Stairs in the Woods

 Drooms in a Forest

 Psilocybin has been a wonderful healing plant medicine for me personally as well as for a large number of my clients.
-As a research-based psychologist, I find comfort in the growing amount of research into it's effectiveness and safety.
+As a research-oriented psychologist, I find comfort in the growing amount of research into it's effectiveness and safety.
 I'm a fan of long-term micro-dosing (for some period of time), occasional low dose (1 to 2g) experiences as well as 5g+ journeys when the need arises (maybe every 3 to 6 months).
 While you may be able to find good mushrooms and a qualified "sitter" outside the legal boundary, some legal options are opening up.
 For example, this healing center in Washington State was very helpful for one of my cllients as were the folks at this center in Michigan.

 Aya CupAyahuasca has been a supportive plant medicine for my personal healing journey.
-Alonso del Rio is the shaman with whom I had my first Ayahuasca experiences some 15 years ago - here's my story about them.
+Alonso del Rio is one of the shaman with whom I had my first Ayahuasca experiences some 15 years ago - here's my story about them.
 While I don't have a body of research to support this, from my experiences, it seems that whatever is needed, for example, connection with the body, an open heart, an ego death and re-birth, insights into family of origin and all sorts of trauma, can be found through full surrender to a number of Ayahuasca ceremonies spread over a reasonable period of time.
 Ayahuasca is challenging for sure but if done in a well-supported environment with preparation and well-trained leadership with effective integration along the way, the experiences can be richly rewarding.
 I've experienced 4 different Ayahuasca retreat centers in Peru and US and have experienced 14 ceremonies.
 I find there are clear differences among these centers including the skill level of leadership, staff and volunteers, number of participants, English language being spoken, an understanding of western psychology and of course, the overall energy of the people and the place.

+This retreat center - Rythmia in Costa Rica, was profoundly healing and transformative for one of my clients - I recommend you check it out!
 And, if you Google "Ayahuasca Peru and Ecuador", you'll see a growing list lot of options - some excellent, some not so good.
 While I haven't experienced NihueRao, I've hear good things about it from a trusted friend who spent a number of months there.
 Temple of the Way of Light is also worth considering.
 This short video is Gabor Mate describing his recent healing experience with them and details about their process.
 Taking a "pilgrimage into a foreign land" while a bit more work, is a classic part of these healing, transformative experiences for good reason - get out of our comfort zone, let go of whatever we're attached to or comforted by (including our self image) so you can more clearly work with "what's not you."
 I'm feeling led to make this kind of journey again as I know the value of being in a different culture for awhile.

 Here are more resources for filling in details of the map of your journey: